spheresh/cikit/matrix/README.md

 ## To do

-- Allow to use not self-signed SSL certificates
+- Use OS image from Ubuntu servers and configure it programmatically
-- Use OS image from ubuntu servers and configure it programmatically
+- Allow to add SSH keys to a droplet on creation phase
-- Allow to add SSH keys to a droplet on creation stage
+- Allow to use not self-signed SSL certificates for host machine